 Wireless Baby Monitors: The Elephant in the Nursery

-At that time, baby monitors were corded and plugged into a wall outlet, so I was very careful to keep the monitor outside of the baby’s crib and on a bureau across the room out of concern for strangulation risk from the cord.
+At that time, baby monitors were corded and plugged into a wall outlet, so I was very careful to keep it away from the baby’s crib and on a bureau across the room out of concern for strangulation risk from the cord.

 The best way to keep tabs on your baby is to have the child’s nursery next to the master bedroom and use your ears.
 It’s how Grandma did it after all!

-While all wireless baby monitors are a problem, the high frequency digital models are the absolute worst.
-Analog monitors are a better choice than digital and if you can find one that is non-pulsing and low frequency in the 35-50 mHz range then that would be the only wireless option that should be considered.
+While all wireless baby monitors are a problem, the high-frequency digital models are the absolute worst.
+Analog monitors are a better choice than digital and if you can find one that is non-pulsing and low frequency in the 35-50 MHz range then that would be the only wireless option that should be considered.
 Typically, these analog monitors only have a few channels.
 Even analog monitors, however, should be kept at least 3 feet from the child’s bed and if possible, used sparingly.